 These are in no particular order.
 The level of detail in this article is intentionally short.
 Everyone is different but I hope you find some of these tips useful.
 If you did, or you were inspired to make your own blogging tips, I’d love to have you share them on our Facebook Page.

-- Don’t force it! – Sometimes we start a blog and struggle to keep to the outline, or topic.
+- Don’t force it! – Sometimes we start a blog and struggle to stick to the outline or topic.
 Sometimes we lose our focus.
 Writer’s block is a real struggle.
 Whatever the case may be, never force the writing.
-Your readers can tell if the tone in your words isn’t genuine.
+Your readers can tell if the tone of your words isn’t genuine.
 They can also tell if there’s no passion.
 Only write when you’re ‘feeling it’.

 - Write for yourself now and again – Writing FOR your target audience can make some writers feel burned out.
-Write for yourself now and again.
 Write something you want to write with less focus on audience, SEO, and structure.
 Let your readers know this is a piece you’re writing for yourself and let yourself go.
 Just make sure it properly reflects the message and professionalism you want to convey.

 - 80/20 is the perfect formula – 80% of your content should focus on stimulating your audience.
 Educating them, inspiring them, adding value to them.
 Only 20% or less of your content should focus on sales or anything sales related.
 Make the bulk of your efforts about the audience, not your revenue.
 Of all my blogging tips, this is my favorite as it’s applicable to any content and platform strategy.

 - Be digitally social – When your audience engages with you on your blog, your social platforms, in an email, etc. it’s imperative that you interact.
 Respond and engage them further.
 Never ignore anyone who’s taken even a few seconds to provide an opinion on your content.